The SEAI offers multiple grant schemes to help with the cost of installing chargers for electric vehicles for Irish houses and apartments.

 • We will email across accurate quotes, detailing the time frame, costs, available grants and next steps

-Grants for Electric Vehicles in Ireland
+Electric Vehicle Grants in Ireland

-As well as offering electric car charger grants, there are other government incentives which are designed to increase the number of EVs on the roads, like the lowest motor tax band for EVs at just €120 per year.
+As well as offering electric car charger grants, there are other government incentives which are designed to increase the number of Electric vehicles on the road.

-The SEAI also offers up to €3,500 towards the purchase of a new EV, where the value is between €14,000 and €60,000.
+The SEAI also offers electric vehicle grants up to €3,500 towards the purchase of a new battery electric vehicle, where the value is between €14,000 and €60,000.
 The overall grant will depend on the price of the electric vehicle.
 All EVs over €18,000 will qualify for the full €3,500 grant.

 EV Home Charging in Ireland